cue-lang/cue/doc/tutorial/kubernetes/README.md

 to write configurations.
 For instance, none of the files in the subdirectories contain comprehensions, not even the template files in these directores (such as `kitchen/kube.cue`).
+Furthermore, none of the configuration files in any of the leaf directories contain string interpolations.

 ### Metrics